-Bexley CCG and Oxleas NHS Foundation Trust are working together on their CAMHS transformation which has been shaped by the THRIVE framework.
-Bexley has focused on services which support children and young people who are ‘Thriving’, ‘Getting Advice’ and ‘Getting Help’ according to the THRIVE framework.
+Bexley CCG and Oxleas NHS Foundation Trust are working together on their CAMHS transformation which has been shaped by the THRIVE Framework for system change (Wolpert et al., 2019).
+Bexley has focused on services which support children and young people who are ‘Thriving’, ‘Getting Advice and Signposting’ and ‘Getting Help’ according to the THRIVE Framework.

-Key successes for Bexley to date include a new website called Headscape where children and young people can access information about mental health and get signposted to local services and other helpful websites, and the design of a new community CAMHS service which has been designed to meet the needs of children and young people in the ‘Getting Advice’ and ‘Getting Help’ needs-based groups.
+Key successes for Bexley to date include a new website called Headscape where children and young people can access information about mental health and get signposted to local services and other helpful websites, and the design of a new community CAMHS service which has been designed to meet the needs of children and young people in the ‘Getting Advice and Signposting’ and ‘Getting Help’ needs based groupings.
 The i-THRIVE workstream is linked in with the CYP IAPT group in Bexley which meets once a quarter.

-Shared decision making between young people, families and their clinicians is core to the THRIVE framework.
-While Bexley already felt they had a good culture of shared decision making in their services, they chose to further build on this by having two of their clinicians attend a shared decision making training delivered by the i-THRIVE Academy in June 2016.
+Shared decision making between young people, families and their clinicians is core to the THRIVE Framework.
+While Bexley already felt they had a good culture of shared decision making in their services, they chose to further build on this by having clinicians attend the shared decision making training delivered by the i-THRIVE Academy.

-One of the challenges has been in helping people to understand the difference between the tiers and the THRIVE groups.
-Bexley is keen to not simply replace existing tiers with the THRIVE needs based groups.
+One of the challenges has been in helping people to understand the difference between the tiers and the THRIVE Framework’s needs based groupings.
+Bexley is keen to not simply replace existing tiers with the needs based groupings.

 If you would like further information on Bexley’s work with i-THRIVE, please contact Dorothy Pilling, Operational Manager, i-THRIVE implementation lead for Bexley, Oxleas NHS Foundation Trust, Dorothy.Pilling@oxleas.nhs.uk.